o3de/o3de.org/content/docs/userguide/components/spawner.md

 ---
-description: ' Use the &ALYlong; Spawner component to spawn a design-time or runtime dynamic slice at an entity''s location. '
+description: ' Use the Amazon Lumberyard Spawner component to spawn a design-time or runtime dynamic slice at an entity''s location. '
 title: Spawner
 ---